 - Avoid if you have gingivitis or periodontal disease: If you have signs of periodontal disease, it’s probably best to avoid charcoal whitening, since the particles might work their way below your gum line and inflame your gums.
 The only way to remove them is with a professional cleaning.

-Alternatives to Charcoal Whitening
+Best Alternatives to Charcoal Whitening

 If charcoal whitening isn’t good for your teeth and gums, what can you use instead?